danjam/homelab/docs/deployment.md

 # Deployment Guide

-⚠️ **NOTE:** This project is currently under construction.
-The main deployment playbook (`site.yml`) has not been created yet.
-This guide documents the intended deployment workflow once the build is complete.
+This guide documents deployment workflows for the homelab infrastructure using Ansible playbooks.

+For comprehensive playbook documentation including all tags and usage patterns, see [playbooks/README.md](../playbooks/README.md).

-## Quick Start (When Available)
+## Quick Start

 Deploy everything to all machines: